 Metal nanoparticle interfaces

 At the surfaces of metal nanoparticles, the chemical bond between the metal and the ligand introduces vibrational overlap that is not present between the bare metal surface and solvent.
 We have been able to show that the presence of a partial-monolayer ligand coverage yields a higher interfacial thermal conductance value than the bare nanoparticle.
+Learn more about this research at our nanoparticle heat transport webpage.

 Liquid crystals and field-induced phase transitions